nion-software/nionswift/docs/scripting.rst

 There are many ways to access the API and extend Nion Swift using Python:

-    * :ref:`concepts-guide` - Use scripting concepts
+    * :ref:`concepts-guide` - Useful scripting concepts
     * :ref:`python-console` - Run Python from a command line console
+    * :ref:`scripting-guide` - A guide with common scripting examples
-    * :ref:`python-interactive` - Run files that interact with the user
+    * :ref:`interactive-guide` - Run files that interact with the user
     * Computed Data Items - Short Python scripts to update data when sources change
     * :ref:`python-external` - External access via PyCharm, iPython/Jupyter, or command line
-    * :ref:`python-extensions` - Customized extensions using Python packages and modules
+    * :ref:`plugins-guide` - Customized extensions using Python packages and modules
     * Open Source Development - Main source code for Nion Swift
     * :ref:`api-architecture` - A minimal API overview
     * :ref:`api-reference` - API Reference docuemntation